 Why do they develop?

 - Often caused by footwear,

 - Trauma such as form sporting activities

-Ingrowing toenails mainly affect the greater toe and can be caused by footwear, trauma, sporting activities and can even be hereditary.
-These often can be treated during a routine appointment however, if the nail bed is damaged this results in the nail growing abnormally up the side of the toe, the skin may become broken by the nail which could result with an infection, the toe can swell and antibiotics may be required.
+These can be treated conservatively during a routine appointment however, if the skin has become broken by the nail this can result in an infection, the toe can swell and antibiotics may be required.

 Nail surgery is indicated when conservative management fails.
 It is used as a cure for ingrowing toenails and is often needed in cases where abnormally curved, thickened, damaged nails are a problem.